lexer

 , and lexer.word

-use your own tag names if none of the above fit your language, but an advantage to using
+your own tag names if none of the above fit your language, but an advantage to using predefined

-predefined tag names is that the language elements your lexer recognizes will inherit any
+tag names is that the language elements your lexer recognizes will inherit any universal syntax

 .
-This gives editors the opportunity to style
+This gives editors the opportunity to highlight those subclassed

-those subclassed tags in a different way than normal tags, or fall back to styling them as
+tags in a different way than normal tags, or fall back to highlighting them as normal tags.

 So, how might you recognize and tag elements like keywords, comments, and strings?
 Here are some examples.